ajilach/clamav-rest/README.md

 Source code can be found here: https://github.com/ajilach/clamav-rest

-[TODO: Can you check whether this makes sense?
-Sorry, I am not a go developer :) Note: I removed the `# env` part.
-Is this correct?
-Can you check my examples to build for macos and windows?]

-Building the golang binary locally:
+## Building the golang binary locally:

 ```sh
 # For linux on amd64